weilandia/coding-for-managers/ruby/lecture-notes.md

 ### Classes
-A class enables you to group a number of methods and variables together into a custom object.
-Classes act as re-usable factory-like structure.

 A `class` enables you to group a number of methods and variables together into a custom object.
 Classes act as re-usable factory-like structure.
 There are several important components to a `class`: